 For more information on the application details, deadlines, and financing your degree, click here.

-For all questions related to admission, please contact the MPH Program Coordinator:
+For all questions related to admission, please contact the Associate Director of the MPH Program:

 The University of Pennsylvania values diversity and seeks talented students, faculty and staff from diverse backgrounds.
 The University of Pennsylvania does not discriminate on the basis of race, color, sex, sexual orientation, gender identity, religion, creed, national or ethnic origin, citizenship status, age, disability, veteran status or any other legally protected class status in the administration of its admissions, financial aid, educational or athletic programs, or other University-administered programs or in its employment practices.
 Questions or complaints regarding this policy should be directed to the Executive Director of the Office of Affirmative Action and Equal Opportunity Programs, Sansom Place East, 3600 Chestnut Street, Suite 228, Philadelphia, PA 19104-6106; or (215) 898-6993 (Voice) or (215) 898-7803 (TDD).